conneroisu/conneroh.com/internal/data/master/README.md

 ```
 SELECT
-    id, name, description, slug, icon, classes, created_at, updated_at
+    id, name, description, slug, icon, created_at, updated_at
 FROM
     tags
 WHERE